 The USB PHY takes an input clock that is configurable by the USB PHY clock source bits (PHYCLKSRC) in the USB PHY control register (USB_PHY_CTL) in the System Control Module.
 When a 24 MHZ crystal is used at MXI1/MXO1, set PHYCLKSRC to 0.
 This will present a 24 MHZ clock to the USB PHY.
 When a 36 MHZ crystal is used at MXI1/MXO1, set PHYCLKSRC to 1.
 This will present a 12 MHZ clock (36 MHZ divided internally by three) to the USB PHY.
 The USB PHY is capable of accepting only 24 MHZ and 12 MHZ; thus you must use either a 24 MHZ or 36 MHZ crystal at MXI1/MXO1.
-See the TMS320DM355 ARM Subsystem Reference Guide (SPRUFB3) for more information on device clocking and the USB_PHY_CTL register.
+For detailed information on device clocking and the USB_PHY_CTL register, see the TMS320DM335 Digital Media System-on-Chip (DMSoC) ARM Subsystem Reference Guide (SPRUFX7).